-SANshare and XVM Failover V2 for AIX
+Storage Partitioning and XVM Failover V2 for AIX

-IBM hosts running the AIX 5L operating system set the QERR mode page bit to 1 for support storage (other than IBM storage), which does not work well with IRIX or Linux metadata servers: IRIX will disable CTQ and Linux will leave CTQ enabled but suffer from timeouts.
+IBM hosts running the AIX 5L operating system set the QERR mode page bit to 1 for support storage (other than IBM storage), which does not work well with IRIX or Linux metadata servers: IRIX will disable command tag queuing (CTQ) and Linux will leave CTQ enabled but suffer from timeouts.

-There is an administrative work around for this problem.
-Engenio offers an enhanced feature called SANshare.
+There is an administrative work-around for this problem.
+Engenio offers an enhanced feature called SANshare for storage partioning.
 There is an additional licensing cost required to obtain a SANshare license.
 SANshare allows hosts to be grouped separately and still access the same LUNs, thus allowing the IBM AIX 5L hosts to set the QERR mode page bit to 1 and not affect the other hosts accessing the LUN.

-For each RAID unit, create one Host Group for all of the AIX 5L systems and a separate Host Group for all the other hosts in the CXFS cluster.
-Set the Host Type for the AIX host group to LINUX.
-(The host type of AIX has AVT status disabled.)
-Set the Host Type of the second Host Group to SGIAVT.
+For each RAID unit, create one Host Group for all of the AIX 5L systems and the other hosts in the CXFS cluster.
+Set the Host Type to LINUX for the AIX nodes and to SGIAVT for the other nodes.
+(The Host Type of AIX has AVT status disabled.)